Compassionate Dementia

 “Now what?” after diagnosis — receiving guidance on navigating Power of Attorney, financial planning, Do Not Resuscitate (DNR) orders, home care services, elder care, retirement living, memory care, and long-term care options, as well as community supports and resources.

-Supporting the care partner — caring for your overall well-being and prioritizing your brain health, which focuses on the 14 modifiable risk factors (Lancet Commission).
+Protecting Your Brain Health and Wellness — caring for your overall well-being and prioritizing your brain health, which focuses on the 14 modifiable risk factors (Lancet Commission).

 Every workshop is customized — whether you’re a family member seeking to feel less overwhelmed or a healthcare professional looking to deepen your expertise.
 My mission is simple yet powerful: to empower you with the knowledge and support needed to feel prepared, connected, and confident as you navigate this journey.